nyp-sit/sdaai/README.md

 - For project module, usually 2 to 3 people will work on a proposed project, with the guidance of project mentor.
 This is where student can come up with innovative ideas, in any industry/sector and  work on implementing a MVP.
 We will occasionally invite industry partners to give talks to our students.

 ### C-Q3
-**Question**: Can I check if the mode of learning for this SD - how much am I required to be on campus?
+**Question**: Can I check if the mode of learning for this Specialist Diploma - how much am I required to be on campus?
-- The classes are conducted in hybrid mode, i.e. face-to-face and online at the same time.
-At the same time, the sessions are recorded as well.
-You need to have at least 50% attendance to pass the module.
+- The classes are conducted in a hybrid mode, i.e. face-to-face and online at the same time.
+The sessions are recorded as well.
+You'll need to have at least 50% attendance to pass the module.

+### C-Q4
+**Question**: Is there an exam component to this or is it mostly project based?
+- The learning units will consist of tests and assignment.
+There is also a project-based learning unit where you will be working with 2 to 3 people on a proposed project with the guidance of project mentor(s).

 ## Credit Transfer